ckflight/RADAR_24GHZ_NEURAL_NETWORK/README.md

 Then MATLAB is running Neural Network Front and Back Propagation on radar files for classification.
 It detects each type with 100% accuracy over FFT records with just 15 training examples per class.

 The example picture belongs to a moving car.
 Doppler shifts can be seen easily as well.
-The example FFT picture belongs to a running video.
+The example FFT picture is one picture of a video of running.
 The peak moves from beginning to end.
 Run with radar_result folder to see.
 I cannot upload unparsed data from radar to github.
 Therefore uploaded parsed and ready to use data in radar_result files in 2 parts in zip file.
 Put all .txt files under same folder named as radar_result.

 Matlab uses this radar_result folder's files for Neural Network classification as well.